kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Why It Worked (for a While)

-It simplified LLM projects for developers.
+It simplified LLM projects for developers
-You could plug in tools, databases, and prompts quickly.
+You could plug in tools, databases, and prompts quickly
 It made prototypes fast and fun

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.